rq/rq/patterns/supervisor.md

 ## Putting RQ under supervisor

-Supervisor is a popular tool for managing long-running processes in production environments.
+[Supervisor][1] is a popular tool for managing long-running processes in production environments.
 It can automatically restart any crashed processes, and you gain a single dashboard for all of the running processes that make up your product.

 RQ can be used in combination with supervisor easily.
 You'd typically want to use the following supervisor settings: